 Today, your leader can assist the ranch staff to brief you about the sport Polo.
 This nail biting game will enthral and impress you; combining skill, endurance, elegance and danger!
 Meet the horses up close and get a feel for the equipment and gear used.
 Later, head into the kitchen to take part in an empanada workshop!
 Empanada's are an Argentinean snack, almost like a small pie.
 They can be sweet but most commonly savoury.
 During the workshop you will learn how to make the dough and a traditional filling from scratch.
 At some point today, a local gaucho (cowboy) will pop by the estancia for a chat about life on the land.

 After breakfast travel back to cosmopolitan Buenos Aires (approximately 1.5 hours) to experience its old charm and cosmopolitan streets.
-Soak up the Argentinean capital’s irrepressible mix of European and Latin culture on an orientation walk with your leader.
-Visit Florida street, National Congress and the presidential palace of the Casa Rosada (Pink House) in the Plaza de Mayo.
-During the free afternoon, perhaps attend a raucous football match, or gorge yourself on the city's sophisticated culture and food.
+Meet your leader at 6pm.
+Soak up the Argentinean capital’s irrepressible mix of European and Latin culture.Perhaps visit Florida street, National Congress and the presidential palace of the Casa Rosada (Pink House) in the Plaza de Mayo, or attend a raucous football match, or gorge yourself on the city's sophisticated culture and food.